Moringa-SDF-PTO5/phase-5-project-group-2/server/README.md

 ## Description

 Tech Haven is a web application designed to enhance electronic gadgets selling through e-commerce.
 It includes functionalities for user registration, login, ordering and making purchases and payment.
+The server also has provision for addresses, and staffs.
 The backend of the application is built using Flask, a lightweight Python web framework, and it utilizes PostgreSQL as its database.

 ## Features